Anthem of the Estonian Soviet Socialist Republic: Background

-During the Soviet occupation of Estonia, performing or reciting the melody or lyrics of "Mu isamaa, mu õnn ja rõõm" was forbidden by law, and considered a punishable criminal offence by the Soviet regime.
-While another song with Ernesaks' melody "Mu isamaa on minu arm", served as means of expressing national feelings, and was widely regarded by Estonians as their "unofficial anthem".
-On 8 May 1990, "Mu isamaa, mu õnn ja rõõm" was restored as the state anthem, together with the blue-black-white Estonian flag and state official name Republic of Estonia.
+During the Soviet occupation of Estonia, performing or reciting the melody or lyrics of "Mu isamaa, mu õnn ja rõõm", the national anthem of the independent Republic of Estonia, was prohibited by law and could result in criminal punishment by the Soviet authorities.
+Another song composed by Ernesaks, "Mu isamaa on minu arm", became a means of expressing national sentiment and was widely regarded by Estonians as their unofficial national anthem.

+On 8 May 1990, "Mu isamaa, mu õnn ja rõõm" was restored as the national anthem of Estonia, alongside the restoration of the blue-black-white national flag and the official state name, the Republic of Estonia.